Internally-Convex Drawings of Outerplanar Graphs in Small Area: Introduction

 In this paper we study the area requirements of {\em convex drawings} of outerplanar graphs, in which the boundary of every face (including the outer face) is a convex polygon.
 It was surprising to us that this question has not been studied before, considering the prominent place that convex drawings occupy in the graph drawing literature.
 We only mention here the result on convex drawings that is most relevant to our paper.
 Namely, Chrobak and Kant~\cite{DBLP:journals/ijcga/ChrobakK97,DBLP:journals/algorithmica/Kant96} and, independently, Felsner~\cite{DBLP:journals/order/Felsner01} have presented extensions of the algorithms by de Fraysseix, Pach, and Pollack~\cite{DBLP:journals/combinatorica/FraysseixPP90} and Schnyder~\cite{DBLP:conf/soda/Schnyder90}, proving that every $3$-connected planar graph admits a convex drawing in quadratic area, which is asymptotically optimal.
 Specifically, Felsner's upper bound is $(f-1)\times(f-1)$, where $f$ denotes the number of faces.

 {\em Strictly-convex drawings}, in which no three vertices on the boundary of a face are allowed to be collinear, require larger area.
-Indeed, an $n$-vertex cycle cannot be drawn as a strictly-convex polygon on a grid of size $o(n^3)$~\cite{Andrews1963}.
-This bound is not yet matched by a corresponding upper bound.
-B{\'{a}}r{\'{a}}ny and Rote~\cite{Barany2006} proved that $n$-vertex $3$-connected planar graphs admit strictly-convex grid drawings in $O(n^4)$ area.
+Indeed, even an $n$-vertex cycle cannot be drawn as a strictly-convex polygon on a grid of size $o(n^3)$~\cite{Andrews1963}.
+For $n$-vertex $3$-connected planar graphs, this bound is not yet matched by a corresponding upper bound.
+The best known upper bound is due to B{\'{a}}r{\'{a}}ny and Rote~\cite{Barany2006}, who proved that $n$-vertex $3$-connected planar graphs admit strictly-convex grid drawings in $O(n^4)$ area.
 Bekos, Gronemann, Montecchiani, and Symvonis~\cite{DBLP:journals/jocg/BekosGMS24} provided an alternative algorithm with the same asymptotic area bound but with significantly smaller hidden constants.